Ontario Fly Fishing: 15 Best Places And Methods To Try

 Fishing for Ontario steelhead

-Steelhead is another species you might think of when someone mentions fly fishing in Ontario because there are lots of steelhead rivers in Ontario and steelhead is a very popular fish.
+Steelhead is another species you might think of when someone mentions fly fishing in Ontario, because there are lots of steelhead rivers in Ontario, and steelhead is a very popular fish.

-Because many steelhead rivers will get fall, winter and spring runs of over 10,000 steelhead, this can provide a unique opportunity for anglers to catch a lot of large steelhead in one day.
+Because many steelhead rivers will get fall, winter, and spring runs of over 10,000 steelhead, this can provide a unique opportunity for anglers to catch a lot of large steelhead in one day.

-Some of the best fly fishing rivers for steelhead in southern Ontario are the Credit River, the Humber River, the Ganaraska River, Wilmot Creek, Bronte Creek and the Niagara river.
+Some of the best fly fishing rivers for steelhead in southern Ontario are the Credit River, the Humber River, the Ganaraska River, Wilmot Creek, Bronte Creek, and the Niagara River.
 These are all rivers that flow into Lake Ontario.

 Lake Huron and Georgian Bay rivers can also be excellent choices for fly fishing for steelhead.
 Some really good rivers include the Maitland River, the Bighead River, the Saugeen River, the Beaver River, and the Nottawasaga River.
 Check here to see a listing of The Best Trout And Steelhead Rivers.
 See other river options below.